Remember that you must formally request your VA Benefits to be continued for each semester in which you want to use the benefits.

 Check your email often!
 Many University offices send important information to student email accounts.
 You may request that your University emails be automatically transferred to a different email address if you have a personal email account you prefer to use.

 If you have questions about your benefits, often you can learn the answers from the VA website or the toll-free VA number shown in the box below.
-If you need further help, contact the Representative for Veterans Education Benefits in the Office of Records and Registration.
+If you need further help, contact the Veterans Success Center.

 Department of Veterans Affairs